TAP-GGC/Little-Smash-Guys/README.md

 2. Press the Right arrow key to move to the right.
 3. Press the Up arrow key to move up.
 4. Press the Down arrow key to move down.
-5. You may also replace the arrow keys with a Makey Makey.

 ## Short Demo Instructions
 [Demo Video on how to install and play our game](https://youtu.be/mA80Aa55t-U)